Nick070989/GPXtoNmeaRmc/README.md

 # GPXtoNmeaRmc
-A utility that converts GPX tracks to RMC sentences and transmit sentenses to serial port.
+A utility that converts GPX tracks to RMC sentences and transmit sentences to serial port.